Monday, 25 February 2008

 Blog summarizing Presentation 5 and John Grant's endeavor to have the issues it raises made more publicly available.

-blog of a concerned advertising executive with ideas about how to spread the word about Presentation 5.
+The blog of a concerned advertising executive with ideas about how to spread the word about Presentation 5.

 UPDATE: I just noticed that the links for the two blogs above didn't get inserted.
 I've fixed that now for those of you interested in learning about the campaign to publicize Presentation 5.